-Wet paste biomass from Scenedesmus sp. was supplied by "Las Palmerillas, Cajamar" research centre (El Ejido, Almería, Spain) and used as the raw material for obtaining the bioproducts.
-The cells were grown from September-November 2017 in an open, thin-layer cascade reactor of 32 m2 (1.2 m3), used for pig manure remediation.
-The reactor is equipped with a 1 m3 sump in which the pH is fixed at 8 by the on-demand injection of pure CO2 at 5 L min-1; alternatively, air is supplied at 50 L min-1 to remove oxygen.
-In the thin-layer reactor, the culture is circulated at 0.2 m s-1 using a pump that drives the culture up from the sump to the first layer, 0.5 m above the culture level in the sump (Morales-Amaral et al., 2015).
-In our study, the reactor was operated in semicontinuous mode at a dilution rate of 0.3 day-1.
-It was initially filled with the pig manure diluted with water (10% pig manure: 90% water) and inoculated with 10% total volume of Scenedesmus almeriensis.
+Wet paste biomass from Scenedesmus sp. was supplied by "Las Palmerillas, Cajamar" research centre (El Ejido, Almería, Spain) and used as the raw material to obtain the bioproducts.
+The cells were grown from September to November 2017 in an open, thin-layer cascade reactor, of 32 m^2 (1.2 m3), used for pig manure remediation.
+The reactor is equipped with a 1 m3 sump in which the pH is fixed at 8 by the ondemand injection of pure CO_2 at $5 L min^{-1}$; alternatively, air is supplied at $50 \, \text{L}\,\text{min}^{-1}$ to remove oxygen.
+In the thin-layer reactor, the culture is circulated at 0.2 m s^{-1} using a pump that drives the culture up from the sump to the first layer, 0.5 m above the sump culture level [15].
+In our study, the reactor was operated in semi-continuous mode at a dilution rate of $0.3 \, \text{day}^{-1}$.
+It was initially filled with the pig manure diluted in water (10% pig manure: 90% water) and inoculated with 10% total volume of Scenedesmus almeriensis.
 The biomass was harvested daily by centrifugation (RINA continuous centrifuge, Riera Nadeu SA, Spain) and used within the two days following reception.
-The biochemical composition of the biomass was determined and shown to include: 14.66 % total lipids (6.21 % saponifiable lipids (fatty acids)), 30.09 % proteins, 7.47 % ash and 47.8 % carbohydrates.
+The biochemical composition of the biomass was determined and shown to include: 14.66% total lipids (6.21% saponifiable lipids (fatty acids)), 30.09% proteins, 7.47% ash and 47.8% carbohydrates.
 The analytical procedures used for their determination are explained in Section 2.6.

-The enzymes used in the enzymatic hydrolysis to produce biofertilizers were Alcalase 2.5L (2.5 AU-A/g) and Flavourizyme 1000L (1000 AU-A/g), both supplied by Novozymes A/S (Bagsvaerd, Denmark).
-These are commercial enzymes used in the production of amino acid hydrolysate from yeast and other substrates, which are finally commercialized as fertilizers.
-The chemicals used for the analytical methods were sodium tetraborate decahydrate, DL-dithiothreitol, phthaldialdehyde, dodecyl sulfate and DL-serine, all of which were obtained from Sigma-Aldrich (St Louis, MO, USA).
-Acetic acid glacial from Panreac S.A (Barcelona, Spain) and methanol (99.9% purity, Carlo Erba Reagents, Rodano, Italy) were also used.
+The enzymes used in the enzymatic hydrolysis to produce the amino acid concentrates were Alcalase 2.5 L (2.5 AU-A/g) and Flavourizyme 1000 L (1000 AU-A/g), both supplied by Novozymes A/S (Bagsvaerd, Denmark).
+These are commercial enzymes from yeast and other substrates used in the production of amino acid hydrolysate, which are finally commercialized as fertilizers.
+The chemicals used for the analytical methods were sodium tetraborate decahydrate, DLdithiothreitol, phthaldialdehyde, dodecyl sulfate and DL-serine, all of which were obtained from Sigma-Aldrich (St Louis, MO, USA).
+Glacial acetic acid from Panreac S.A (Barcelona, Spain) and methanol (99.9% purity, Carlo Erba Reagents, Rodano, Italy) were also used.
 All the reagents utilised in the analytical determination were of analytical grade.
 Standards were purchased from Sigma-Aldrich (St Louis, MO, USA) and used without further purification.

 2.2.
-Biomass pre-treatment by high-pressure homogenization
+Biomass pretreatment by high-pressure homogenization

-Biomass from Scenedesmus sp. grown in pig manure was pre-treated by high-pressure homogenization (HPH) modifying not only the pressure but also the number of passes through the Panda plus 2000 homogenizer (model S.N.
-8983) purchased from Gea Niro Soavi S.p.A (Parma, Italy) in order to determine the influence of these parameters in extracting the compounds of interest for agriculture, taking into account the energy consumption in each case.
-Cell disruption assays were carried out by passing wet Scenedesmus sp. biomass (with a concentration of 40 g L-1) through the homogenizer at pressures from 200 to 800 bar and repeating this process up to 5 times.
-Under these conditions, flow rates of around 9.9 and 11.1 L h-1 of wet biomass were obtained at 200 and 800 bar, respectively.
-To observe the effect of the treatment intensity on the cell disruption, samples were centrifuged at 10835 g for 4 min (Micro-centrifuge Minispin®plus, Eppendorf, with an F-45-12-11 rotor) and the absorbance of the supernatants was measured in 96-well microplates (Greiner Bio-One) with a monochromator-based microplate reader (SynergyTM Mx, BioTek) at wavelengths from 200 to 800 nm.
+Biomass from Scenedesmus sp. grown in pig manure was pretreated by high-pressure homogenization (HPH) modifying not only the pressure but also the number of passes through the Panda plus 2000 homogenizer (model S.N.
+8983) purchased from Gea Niro Soavi S.p.A (Parma, Italy) in order to determine the influence of these parameters on extracting the compounds of interest for agriculture, taking into account the energy consumption in each case.
+Cell disruption assays were carried out by passing wet Scenedesmus sp. biomass (with a concentration of 40 g L^{-1}) through the homogenizer at pressures from 200 to 800 bar and repeating this process up to 5 times.
+Under these conditions, flow rates of around 9.9 and $11.1 Lh^{-1}$ of wet biomass were obtained at 200 and 800 bar, respectively.
+To observe the effect of the treatment intensity on the cell disruption, samples were centrifuged at 10835 g for 4 min (Micro-centrifuge Minispin®plus, Eppendorf, with an F-45-12-11 rotor) and the absorbance of the supernatants was measured in 96-well microplates (Greiner Bio-One) using a monochromator-based microplate reader (SynergyTM Mx, BioTek) at wavelengths from 200 to 800 nm.